mgimond/tukeyedar/README.md

 eda_3pt(mtcars, disp, mpg)
 ```

 Note that most functions are *pipe* friendly.
-For example, the following
+For examples:
-works:

 ``` r
 # Using R >= 4.1